 If the constipation problem doesn’t improve in a couple of days, it would be wise to call a vet and ask for an examination.

-Choosing the Right Type of Oil
+Choose the Right Type of Oil

 As you can see, some types of oil that people normally consume are very harmful to dogs such as mineral oil.
 Others are safe like olive oil which is why knowledge is so critical for dog ownership.
-Before giving any type of oil to your canine friend, please make sure that the oil is safe first.
+Before giving any type of oil to your canine friend, please make sure that it is safe first.